Rule 3344-28-03 | Rights and responsibilities.

 All records related to a case shall be treated as confidential insofar as is permitted by the law of the state of Ohio and no materials growing out of a case shall be placed in the respondent's personnel file prior to the final disposition of the matter.

-(B) The research integrity officer, "RIO" will have primary responsibility for adherence to the procedural requirements set forth in this document and, therefore, shall be sensitive to the varied demands made on those who conduct research, those who are accused of misconduct, and those who report apparent misconduct in good faith.
+(B) The research integrity officer, will have primary responsibility for adherence to the procedural requirements set forth in this document and, therefore, shall be sensitive to the varied demands made on those who conduct research, those who are accused of misconduct, and those who report apparent misconduct in good faith.

 (E) The research integrity officer will assist inquiry and investigation committees and all institutional personnel to comply with these procedures and with applicable standards imposed by governmental or external funding sources.
 The research integrity officer also is responsible for maintaining files of all documents and evidence as well as for the confidentiality, insofar as is permitted by the state of Ohio, and the security of the files.

-(F) The research integrity officer will report to the "ORI" as required by regulation and keep the "ORI" apprised of any developments during the course of the investigation that may affect current or potential "DHHS" funding for the individual(s) under investigation or that the "PHS" needs to know to ensure appropriate use of federal funds and otherwise protect the public interest.
+(F) The research integrity officer will report to the ORI as required by regulation and keep the ORI apprised of any developments during the course of the investigation that may affect current or potential DHHS funding for the individual(s) under investigation or that the PHS needs to know to ensure appropriate use of federal funds and otherwise protect the public interest.

 (G) Complainant